Inspiration

 Hirtshals Camping

-We found our spot and made our little camper ready for the night for the first time.
+We found our spot and made our little camper ready for the night for the first time and slept wonderfully.

 lighthouse in Hirtshals